foxdonut/meiosis-examples/examples/tutorial/lessons/01-hello-world-mithril.md

 of course.
 With Mithril, this is accomplished using `m.render`.
 When calling this function, we must pass two parameters:

-1. the DOM element into which we want to render, and
+1. The DOM element into which we want to render, and
-1. what we want to render.
+1. What we want to render.
+This is a virtual-DOM node, or **vnode** for short.

-We can use the `m()` function to describe the HTML structure of what we want to render.
+We can use the `m()` function to describe the HTML structure of what we want to render and produce a vnode suitable for passing to `m.render`.

 ### Our First Example